manwithwine/lldp_and_signal/README.md

 will offer to write the logpass manually, or skip this IP address.
 5. Wait for the script to execute.
 The final table will be saved in the data directory.

-It is necessary to keep in mind that LLDP check works for all 4 vendors: Huawei (DataCenter switches), Cisco (Nexus Switches), B4COM 4xxx-2xxx switches)
+It is necessary to keep in mind that LLDP check works for all 4 vendors: Huawei (DataCenter switches), Cisco (Nexus Switches), B4COM 4xxx-2xxx switches.
 TX/RX signal check works only for Huawei (DataCenter switches) and B4COM 4xxx switches.

 RX/TX comparison is performed as follows: it takes the current TX/RX value from the switch/router and compares it with the range from -4 to 4.